aws-samples/searchable-encryption-dynamodb-howto/content/adding-employee-configuration.en.md

 ### Step 3:

-For Employee Records, the HASH Key for GSI1 will be employeeName.
+For Employee Records, the Partition Key for GSI1 will be employeeName.
-As Timecard also used employeeName for the HASH key, we need add nothing more here.
+As Timecard also used employeeName for the Partition key, we need add nothing more here.

-For Employee Records, the RANGE Key for GSI1 will be employeeNumber.
+For Employee Records, the Sort Key for GSI1 will be employeeNumber.
 We will not be doing ranged searches on employeeNumber;
-instead, this is just to disambiguate Employee Records from Timecard Records that have the same HASH key but a different RANGE key.
+instead, this is just to disambiguate Employee Records from Timecard Records that have the same Partition key but a different Sort key.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}